rpeszek/my-blogs/thoughts.markdown

 * In Haskell, it is important to not confuse errors with exceptions.
 Hence the definition:  `type IOError = IOException`

-* The most sought-after property of a Turing-complete language is its ability to create completely unmaintainable programs.
+* The most sought-after property in a Turing-complete language is its ability to create completely unmaintainable programs.

 * A corollary of Robert C. Martin's observation that more than a half of software engineers have less than 5 years of experience is that we will keep repeating the same approaches over and over.
 That period seems to be twice the Martin's number (about 10 years).